This post was most recently updated on December 13th, 2020

 Good transportation system

-As a tourist in a country, if public transportation is easily accessible for you, then your travel becomes more adventurous.
+As a tourist in a country, if public transportation is easily accessible for you, your travel will become more adventurous.

 In some of the countries, you have to hire a cab to go to certain places and again hire them back to get to your hotel or the place you are staying.

 Also, in some countries, you don’t even get to hire a cab.
 You have to walk miles to reach the destination.
-If you love trekking and you have enough time, then you can choose walking but if you don’t have time, trekking mightn’t be a good option for you.
+If you love trekking and have enough time, you can choose walking, but trekking mightn’t be a good option for you if you don’t have time.

 Without proper transportation channels, holidays become tiresome and expensive.